scalyr/scalyr-agent-2/docs/monitors/docker_monitor.md

                                       labels (minus the prefix) as fields in the containers log_config.
 Keys that \
                                       contain hyphens will automatically be converted to underscores.
 |||# ``log_timestamps``           ||| Optional (defaults to True).
 If true, stdout/stderr logs for logs consumed via \
-                                      Docker API will contain docker timestamps at the beginning of the line
+                                      Docker API (docker_raw_logs: false) will contain docker timestamps at the \
+                                      beginning of the line

 ## Metrics